 Student achievement standards are separately defined and assessed for baccalaureate programs to distinguish them from associate degree programs.

+As indicated in the mission, MJC offers a full undergraduate experience with separately defined student achievement standards.
+The College identified initial institution-set standards for the first cohort of students, based on industry standards and the expectations of the external accrediting body, CoARC.
+(BDP-developed ISS) The program is not scheduled to be implemented until fall 2017, when results and benchmarks can be tracked and assessed.
+These results and standards will inform continuing programmatic improvement.

-Analysis and Evaluation:
+Analysis and Evaluation: DONE

-Unmodified – will be revised with the comprehensive perspective of all of Standard I.

-DID NOT REVIEW ANALYSIS AND EVALUATION

 Modesto Junior College is at varying degrees of progress throughout the institution with regard to maximizing the use of ISS.
-These measures provide easy access to talking points regarding progress against the standards, and with minimal adjustment of current practices and processes the institution can utilize this information more fully.
+Standards are set and published annually.
+These goals provide easily accessible baselines from which to measure progress against the standards.
+Additional refinement will enable the College to increase its aspirational goals through richer analysis.
+Better understanding of quantitative and qualitative data will uncover root causes for student behavior, enabling faculty and administrators to develop targeted strategies to increase student achievement.

-The Educational Master Plan offers framework where plans can be executed to help the institution reach these ISS.
-In the EMP, there is structure given so that conversations may systematically occur.
+The Educational Master Plan offers a comprehensive framework where plans can be executed to help the institution reach these institution-set standards.
+The EMP provides a structured work plan to deepen Institutional capacity to assess and improve its programs and services.

 Standard I.B.4